Factorization for the matrix-valued general Jacobi system on the full-line lattice: The direct scattering problem

 from which we see that the Wronskian evaluated at $n$ and the Wronskian evaluated at $n-1$ are equal to each other.
 Hence, the proof is complete. \end{proof}

-In the next theorem, we express the Wronskians of various pairs of solutions to \eqref{1.26} as $n\to\pm\infty,$ and with the help of Proposition~\ref{proposition2.3} we establish various properties of the scattering coefficients for \eqref{1.26}.
+In the next theorem, we present the Wronskians of various pairs of solutions to the Jacobi system \eqref{2.17} as $n\to\pm\infty,$ and we express those spacial asymptotics in terms of the corresponding scattering coefficients.
+The $n$-independence of those Wronskians yield various useful properties of the scattering coefficients.
+Those properties are later used to determine various properties of the corresponding scattering matrix such as its unitarity.